microsoft/genaiscript/docs/src/content/docs/reference/cli/commands.md

   -h, --help                display help for command

 Commands:
-  list                      List all available scripts in workspace create <name>             Create a new script fix                       fix all definition files compile [folders...]
+  list [options]            List all available scripts in workspace create <name>             Create a new script fix                       fix all definition files compile [folders...]
 Compile all scripts in workspace